 How long have you worked with Aspect and what are some highlights?

 I’ve worked with Aspect over the last 12 years.
-I have found that there are a lot of opportunities for people that are willing to put up their hand for new and interesting roles.
-Some career highlights have been travelling to Kathmandu, Nepal in partnership with CSU to support Autism Care Nepal.
-I’ve also loved the opportunity to be involved in new and innovative programs, such as screening young children for signs of ASD.
+I have found that there are a lot of opportunities for people who are willing to put up their hand for new and interesting roles.
+Some career highlights have been traveling to Kathmandu, Nepal in partnership with CSU to support Autism Care Nepal.
+I’ve also loved the opportunity to be involved in new and innovative programs, such as screening young children for signs of autism.

 What is the most rewarding part of your role as an Operational Leader?